A high-end Dyson v11 cordless vacuum cleaner that ticks all the boxes, even with the high price tag.

 Our Hardwood Floor Test Results

-We did also test this with the torque head with the gates open and found the results to be almost identical.
+We did also test this with the dyson v11 torque drive with the gates open and found the results to be almost identical.

 The best for the job is the mini motorised tool as it’s basically a tiny floorhead with a lot of power.
 You can attach it directly to the main body of the machine and get going.